Scalingo/documentation/_posts/platform/getting-started/2000-01-01-getting-started-with-elk.md

       unit_count: ${LOGS_RETENTION_DAYS}
 ```

-You will now need to add two environnement variables:
+You now need to add two environment variables:
 ```
 LOGS_INDICES_PREFIX=sc-apps
 ```

-This variable let you filter index that should be affected by this policy (so you wont delete other index that are stored in the same database);
+This variable lets you filter index that should be affected by this policy (so you wont delete other indices that are stored in the same database):

 ```
 LOGS_RETENTION_DAYS=10
 ```

-This variable let you configure the retention time of your logs.
-Here it will delete an index if it is 10+ days old.
+This variable lets you configure the retention time of your logs.
+With this configuration, Curator will delete an index if it is 10+ days old.

 That's all folks!